mrdotan/apicv10/instructions/Lab8/index.md

     ![](images/tutorial_html_2fd3cf48168675e5.png)

-5. Subscribe to Countries product and Click Next.
+5. Subscribe to swapi product and Click Next.

 6. Review summary and Click Done.

     ![](images/dev_portal_subscription.png)

-7. Select countries API to review and test the API.
-Click countries to continue
+7. Select swapi API to review and test the API.
+Click swapi to continue

     ![](images/tutorial_html_8a5975dd9780a924.png)